face-analysis/emonet/README.md

   <img src="https://img.youtube.com/vi/J8Skph65ghM/0.jpg"></a>
 </p>

-## Testing the pretrained models
+## Updates

+August, 24th, 2024: We added ```demo_video.py``` as an example of how to run face detection and emotion recognition on a video and visualize the results.
-Update August, 14th, 2024: We added ```demo.py``` as an example of how to run the model on a single face image.
+August, 14th, 2024: We added ```demo.py``` as an example of how to run the model on a single face image.

+## Testing the pretrained models on an image/video

 The code requires the following Python packages :